sdhutchins/ood-gradio-chatbot/README.md

 A minimal Open OnDemand app for launching a Gradio-based LLM chatbot on UAB's Cheaha HPC cluster.

+This was modified from and inspired by Wake Forest's HPC example of [OOD-GradioApps](https://github.com/WFU-HPC/OOD-GradioApps/tree/main).

 ## Table of Contents

 - [Project Background](#project-background)